Cardano's Mainnet Incident: Governance, Resilience, and the Road to Institutional Credibility

 The Incident: Technical Vulnerabilities and Immediate Fallout

-The incident highlighted a critical flaw: that had existed for three years.
+The incident highlighted a critical flaw: a bug in the node software that had existed for three years.
 This raised concerns about the adequacy of Cardano's testing protocols and the speed of its response to systemic risks.
-However, on both chains-albeit at reduced capacity-demonstrated the network's inherent resilience.
+However, the fact that block production continued on both chains-albeit at reduced capacity-demonstrated the network's inherent resilience.

 Governance Response: Rapid Action and Institutional Scrutiny